 The idea of finding yourself simply means accessing your confidence, natural and potential abilities, sense of self-worth, self-reliance, and independence.
 I’m sure you’re thinking, “Easier said than done.”
 But that’s true for anything (except for maybe onomatopoeia).

-Finding yourself doesn’t mean understanding where you are currently; it’s figuring out who you are and where you can go.
+Learning how to find yourself doesn’t mean understanding where you are currently; it’s figuring out who you are and where you can go.
 So, let’s start by discussing how you can find yourself by figuring out how you got where you are.

 Self-help expert Gretchen Rubin, author of the “New York Times” best seller Better Than Before, Happier at Home, may have put it best: “What I do for my work is exactly what I would do if nobody paid me.”